Smoker Troubleshooting

 The wood won’t begin smoking until the water reaches its boiling point of 212°F and the moisture has evaporated.
 In this case, you’d see steam, not smoke.
 [1]

 Additionally, you should check that the auger isn’t jammed with old or damp wood pellets.
-You won’t see smoke if the wood pellets aren’t travelling through the auger to the cooking chamber.
+You won’t see smoke if the wood pellets aren’t traveling through the auger to the cooking chamber.

 Step 2: Cook Between 180°F and 257°F for Optimal Smoke Production